This post may contain affiliate links.

 How does this recipe work?

-The right choice of ingredients: The key to good Nihari recipe is the beef shank and large bones with bone marrow.
+The right cut for Nihari: The key to a good Nihari recipe is the beef shank and large bones with bone marrow.
 This ingredient provides the actual buttery flavor and stickiness to the stew.

-Spice mix: Nihari spice mix is a combination of many Indian spices.
-I've donea separate post on Nihari spices mix here.
+I've done a separate post on the Homemade Nihari Masala here.
 But if your pantry doesn't have Indian spices you can always buy ready-made spice mix from an Indian store or online.
-How convinient.
+How convenient.

 Ingredients

-The ingredients are actually simple and clearly visible in the labeled pictures.
+The ingredients are simple and visible in the labeled pictures.
 Below I've discussed only ingredients for which I wish to suggest a substitute.

 Bone marrow and bones are key to the flavor of nihari while tough beef shank meat is perfect for long hours of cooking and rich flavor.
 So I'd suggest sticking to this cut of meat for best results.